lrsrivera/motorph-system/README.md

 ## 📊 Sample Data

-The system includes comprehensive sample data for testing:
+The system includes comprehensive sample data **for user testing and demonstration purposes only**:
-- **Employee Profiles**: Multiple employee records with different roles
+- **Employee Profiles**: Multiple employee records with different roles (test accounts)
-- **Attendance Records**: Sample attendance data with various statuses
+- **Attendance Records**: Sample attendance data with various statuses for testing
-- **Leave Requests**: Examples of different leave types and statuses
+- **Leave Requests**: Examples of different leave types and statuses for demonstration
-- **Payroll Data**: Sample payslips and payroll calculations
+- **Payroll Data**: Sample payslips and payroll calculations for testing functionality
-- **Tax Information**: Sample tax deductions and calculations
+- **Tax Information**: Sample tax deductions and calculations for demonstration

+**Note**: All data is simulated and used solely for testing the system's functionality.
+No real employee information is stored or processed.

 ## 🤝 Contributing